Safeguarding – Keeping your children safe in school

 Disclosure and Barring Service Checks – DBS

-Every single member of staff holds a current Child Protection Training Certificate.
-They are trained in recognising signs of abuse and knowing what to do if they have concerns about any child in school.
+All staff are trained in and/or give appropriate documentation to read regarding safeguarding.
+Staff are trained in recognising signs of abuse and knowing what to do if they have concerns about any child in school.

-All new teachers and volunteers are given an induction which includes the child protection protocols and procedures of the school.
+All new teachers and volunteers are given an induction which includes the safeguarding protocols and procedures of the school.

 Please take the time to use the ‘stop and drop’ facility if you drive your child to school.
 You then have the assurance that your child has arrived on school premises safely.